snkapple/Kapil-A-Blue-stamp-portfolio-/index.md

 ### Challenges Faced
    A challenge I faced was getting the circuit right and issues with shorting.
   I first designed the circuit on a breadboard which taught me a lot about how circuits work and Power Rails, but when soldering it the circuit kept shorting.
 I realized that the board to which I was soldering the components had power rails that were already powered by a 5-volt connection so when I connected them to ground it would short.
 What I had to do was remake the circuit on a different part of the board which wouldn't already have a five-volt connection.
 For that, I had to make my own connections between the components because they didn't have power rails.
+### Next Steps
+next I plan to work on my intensive project which is the mini tank robot.
 <!---
 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.